alejandrgaspar/pub-analyzer/docs/getting_started.md

 ## Installation

-Install Pub Analyzer via PyPI, with the following command:
+Install Pub Analyzer via PyPI, with the following command in the terminal:

 ```
 pip install pub-analyzer